 It was a significant time of reflection, gratitude and anticipation.
 A reception was also held to celebrate the occasion.

-Luther College’s five principals have honoured God and served the community with distinction.
+Luther College’s six principals have honoured God and served the community with distinction.

 With their respective teams they addressed the challenges and led the achievements that built and strengthened Luther’s outstanding reputation.
 They were always supported by strong Councils whose members were generous with their time and expertise.